James Butler of Polestown: Career

 James was the eldest son of Sir Edmund MacRichard Butler, whom he succeeded in 1464 as Lord Deputy of Ireland over his absentee cousins John and Thomas, the 6th and 7th Earls of Ormond, respectively.
 As was his family's tradition, he had a long career as a Gaelic warlord which included raiding and rustling across southern Leinster.
-He sided with the House of Lancaster against King Edward IV of England, for which he was attainted; but when that King was settled on the throne, he overlooked this mistake in his conduct, and an Act of Parliament passed in Ireland, repealed all attainders, judgments, and outlawries, against him.
-The King, in consideration of his faithful services from that time, granted him, in April 1468 (among other things) the manor and advowson (right to nominate the parish priest) of Callan for life.
-And on 12 October 1477, he was constituted by John, Earl of Ormond, his attorney and deputy, to manage his lands in Ireland.
-In this way he ordered the reform of the town of Carrick-on-Suir.
-He was knighted, and built the castle of Neigham (Nehorn old name) near Gowran.
+He sided with the House of Lancaster against King Edward IV of England, for which he was attainted; but when that King was settled on the throne, he overlooked this mistake in his conduct, and an Act of Parliament passed in Ireland repealed all attainders, judgments, and outlawries against him.

+In April 1468, the king granted him, in recognition of his service, the manor and advowson of Callan for life.
+On 12 October 1477, John Butler, Earl of Ormond, appointed him as his attorney and deputy to administer Ormond's lands in Ireland.
+In this capacity, he oversaw reforms in the town of Carrick-on-Suir.
+He was later knighted and is credited with building the castle of Neigham (also recorded as Nehorn) near Gowran.